Congratulations! You have purchased an Artisan tandoor oven, your gateway to the exotic flavors of the ancient Silk Road.

 Coals can be accessed at will – some prefer to remove them through the blower with a scoop and poker, but it is also absolutely acceptable to leave them smoldering in the tandoor, thereby allowing the tandoor to keep warm longer.
 It is only necessary to evenly distribute the coals along the bottom, so as not to interfere with cooking.
 Next – close the blower, hang the skewers, hook or bookcase with food – and close the lid and cap!
 As a rule, there are no flashes of flame in the tandoor during cooking, since air is blocked.

 2. When you are ready to light your Tandoor, remove the ash pit opening cover and place it aside.
 Place kindling and/or fire starters inside the ash pit door opening and ignite the fire.
 Once the fire has started, you may sit back and immerse yourself in the warmth.
 Remember to check on the progress of the fire periodically.
+Do not place the lid on the Tandoor until the flames have subsided and the Tandoor is ready for cooking (refer to steps 3 and 4).

 3. You will know your Tandoor is ready for cooking when the wood has burned down and there is no black soot on the inner walls.
 The walls of your Tandoor should look white.
 Uniformly rake the coals across the grate, to ensure even cooking.
 The preparation of your Tandoor is now complete and ready for cooking.